arlesniak/pytorch_geometric/docs/source/tutorial/distributed_pyg.rst

 #. **Local partition Edge Index storage:** Stores information about local graph connections within partition.

-#. **Local and remote partitions connectivity:** The affiliation information of individual nodes and edges to partitions (both local and global) can be retrieved through node and edge "partition books" - mappings of parition ID to node/edge ID.
+#. **Local and remote partitions connectivity:** The affiliation information of individual nodes and edges to partitions (both local and global) can be retrieved through node and edge "partition books" - mappings of partition ID to node/edge ID.

 #. **Global identifiers:** Maintains global identifiers for nodes and edges, allowing for consistent mapping across partitions.

-#. **Edge attribute storage:** Stores unique edge identifiers of type :class:`~torch_geomeric.data.EdgeAttr` per each edge type.
+#. **Edge attribute storage:** Stores unique edge identifiers of type :class:`~torch_geometric.data.EdgeAttr` per each edge type.

 LocalFeatureStore